 Godtfred, the company’s resident brick-player, worked out the Lego-exclusive stud and tube coupling system (the way the bricks hold together, for you patent patois laymen), and it was patented in 1958.
 Since the Lego models were sturdier now, the sky was the limit for new model designs.

-Lego first appeared in the UK in 1960 and was distributed in the USA in 1961 by Samsonite.
+Lego first appeared in the UK in 1960 at the Brighton Toy Fair and was distributed in the USA in 1961 by Samsonite.

 Buildings and structures led to trains and cars, but once Lego figures were introduced in 1974, the structures and modes of transportation were humanised.